Georgia Tech Yellow Jackets football: Heisman Trophy finalists

 Georgia Tech has had several players receive votes in the Heisman Trophy balloting.
-Eddie Prokop finished fifth in the 1943 Heisman voting, Lenny Snow was fourteenth in 1966, Eddie Lee Ivery was eighth in 1978, and Calvin Johnson was tenth in 2006.
+Eddie Prokop finished fifth in the 1943 Heisman voting, Lenny Snow was fourteenth in 1966, Eddie Lee Ivery was eighth in 1978, and both Calvin Johnson and Haynes King were tenth in 2006 and 2025 respectively.
 Billy Lothridge is the only Tech player to receive votes in multiple years.
 He was eighth in 1962 and runner-up in 1963.
 Clint Castleberry was the only freshman in the history of the Heisman to finish as high as third until Herschel Walker's third-place finish in 1980.
 Castleberry and Walker, however, were both surpassed in 2004 by true freshman Adrian Peterson's Heisman runner-up season.
 Joe Hamilton tied Lothridge's runner-up status in 1999.